Inhumanities — past and present

 Venue: Aula Magna, Stockholm University, Frescati

 Why did the twentieth century witness unprecedented organized genocide?
-Can we learn why genocide is perpetrated by comparing different cases of genocide?
-A multi-dimensional perspective on genocide by Brahe Educational Foundation and Stockholm University.
+A multi-dimensional seminar on genocide by Brahe Educational Foundation and Stockholm University.
+"Be aware of how easily people can be persuaded to commit genocide if no one speaks up against it", says Holocaust survivor Henry Oster.

-Mark Klamberg, Associate Professor in International Law at Stockholm University,
+- The untold story of how Stockholm University hosted the man who coined the word ’genocide’.
+Mark Klamberg, Associate Professor in International Law at Stockholm University.

-Scott Atran, French National Center for Scientific Research and Atris Director of Research
+- Violent Political Extremism — in modern times with Scott Atran, French National Center for Scientific Research and Atris Director of Research.

 The term "genocide" did not exist before 1944.
 It is a very specific term, referring to violent crimes committed against groups with the intent to destroy the existence of the group.
 Human rights, as laid out in the US Bill of Rights or the 1948 United Nations Universal Declaration of Human Rights, concern the rights of individuals.